aleksandr-vin/aleksandr-vin.github.io/_posts/2022-04-01-developing-in-oculus-browser.md

 PS. will commit it like this and add video after.

 PPS.
 You can compile/test/debug and even share running services in gitpod.io, I forgot to mention.
 YOU NEED TO TRY IT!!!

+PPPS.
+Here is the video (captured on Oculus, uploaded to Vimeo from oculus via browser):

+{% include vimeoPlayer.html id="694840441" %}